Charlotte Dauphin: Film career

 As a producer, she focuses on independent features and auteurs.
 The first feature she worked on was Dark Inclusion by Arthur Harari.
 It won the Louis Delluc Prize for Best Film as well as several accolades at the César Awards.
 Dauphin has also produced films for Mia Hansen-Løve including Bergman Island, which was an official selection of the 2021 Cannes Film Festival.
 She also works with filmmakers Marjane Satrapi or Scarlett Johansson for her directorial debut Eleanor the Great.
+In 2026, Dauphin co-produces Ryusuke Hamaguchi’s film All of A Sudden that earned the Prix d’Interprétation at the 2026 Cannes Film Festival.

+Art and design

 Dauphin is also internationally known for her work as a designer.
 Her creations are referred to as minimal and poetic with influences from dance, technology, architecture and sculpture.
 It has appeared on leading figures such as Billie Eilish, Susan Sarandon, Oprah Winfrey, Alicia Vikander or Juliette Binoche.

 Personal life

 Dauphin is a member of the La Rochefoucauld family through her marriage to Charles de La Rochefoucauld.
 They married in a private ceremony at The Invalides on 17 March 2012.

+She is a niece of fashion designer Óscar de la Renta through his wife Annette.